 During the year ended September 30, 2020, the Company completed the acquisitions of three unrelated businesses.
-Two expand the Company's geographic reach and software capabilities in the public sector vertical.
+Two expand the Company's geographic reach and software capabilities in the Public Sector vertical.
 The other adds text-to-pay capabilities and other software solutions in the Company's non-profit vertical.
 These businesses are within the Proprietary Software & Payments segment.
-Total purchase consideration was \$32,628, including \$27,880 in revolving credit facility proceeds and \$4,748 of contingent consideration.
+Total purchase consideration was \$32,628, including \$27,880 in proceeds from the Company's revolving credit facility and \$4,748 of contingent consideration.
 Certain of the purchase price allocations assigned for these acquisitions are preliminary.